Dog Fouling - Frequently Asked Questions

 The Dog Fouling (Scotland) Act 2003 applies to any public open place.
 Public open place is defined as “any place which is open to the open air and to which the public or any section of the public has access on payment or otherwise” and “any common passage, close, court, stair, back green, yard or other similar common area”.
 Land that is used for agricultural purposes is exempt.

 There are a number of exemptions.
 A blind person in charge of a dog that is being used for that person’s guidance.
 A person in charge of a working dog being used for the tending or driving of sheep or cattle.
 The armed forces, customs and excise or the police force are also exempt but only when the dogs are working.
 Disabled persons in charge of a dog that has been trained to assist that person are also exempt but only if the disabled person has a physical impairment that affect their mobility, manual dexterity, physical co-ordination or ability to lift, carry or otherwise move everyday objects.

 There is no specific exemption for partially sighted people, the elderly or the infirm.
 The act also does not contain any exemption from the offence for children under the age of 16.

-There are already many "no dog fouling" signs throughout The Moray Council area and we have to be careful about not creating eyesores from excessive signage.
+There are already many "no dog fouling" signs throughout Moray and we have to be careful about not creating eyesores from excessive signage.
 It also appears to be the case that few people take notice of the signs in the long term.